 - Spiritual Care, for providing spiritual care in religious communities or public institutions and, if a student completes units in Supervised Pastoral Education (SPE), in compliance with the criteria of the Canadian Association for Spiritual Care (CASC) [at Emmanuel College, Buddhist Studies, Christian Studies and Muslim Studies are possible foci within the MPS/Spiritual Care Program... please refer to pages 14-17 of the EC Student Handbook];

 - Social Service, for providing leadership in religious or secular social service agencies [at Emmanuel College, Christian Studies and Muslim Studies are possible foci within the MPS Program/Social Service Stream... please refer to pages 22-24 of the EC Student Handbook]; or

 Within the Spiritual Care stream, students may complete requirements for a Certificate in Spiritual Care and Psychotherapy for providing spiritual care and psychotherapy as a spiritual care practitioner (chaplain) in public institutions like hospitals and prisons or as a psycho-spiritual therapist (pastoral counselor) in counselling centres or other contexts.
-This certificate is designed to meet a portion of the educational requirements towards becoming a Registered Psychotherapist (Qualifying) within the College of Registered Psychotherapists of Ontario (CRPO).
+This certificate meets the educational requirements for the College of Registered Psychotherapists of Ontario (CRPO).
 For more information, see www.crpo.ca.
-This degree and certificate may also meet a portion of the educational requirements for applying for Advanced training in the Canadian Association for Spiritual Care (CASC).
+This degree also meets the course requirements for applying for certification in the Canadian Association for Spiritual Care (CASC).

 The MPS SCP Cert. is approved by the University of Toronto, and a recognised education and training program for the College of Registered Psychotherapists of Ontario (CRPO).